-Since .308 caliber rifles are so varied, it can be hard to find the right scope for both your cartridge and your gun.
+Since .308 caliber rifles are so varied, it can be hard to find the right scope for your gun.
 There are hundreds of scopes available online, and only a few have been designed for the .308.
 They’re hard to find, and between shopping and comparing, you’ll be wasting a lot of time online when you could be out on the range!

 We’ve got you covered.
 We did research specifically to find the best scopes for the .308 cartridge, so you can spend more time shooting!

 We looked for .308-specific features and adjustments, strong build quality, and solid warranty coverage.

 Below, you can read our full, in-depth reviews of our 3 favorite scopes for the .308.
 We’ve also put together a list of pointers to think about while you’re comparing scopes.

 Before you get started, here’s a glance at the best scopes for .308’s:

 |Best Value||Leupold VX-R||Check Price|

 |Best Quality||Vortex Viper PST||Check Price|